Burley in Wharfedale: History

 Burley in Wharfedale was originally a small agricultural community with likely Roman and Anglo-Saxon roots.
 Burley developed in the late 18th and 19th centuries into an industrial village with many residents employed at Greenholme Mills, cotton mills powered from a goit fed from the River Wharfe.
 The cotton mill no longer operates and has recently been converted to flats, but the goit is now utilised to provide hydro electric power, and a weir remains.

 The development of industrial and commercial centres in the nearby cities of Leeds and Bradford, combined with rail and bus links, caused major changes to the village in the early 20th century.
 Council housing was built in the 1920s and 1950s, as the village became a dormitory settlement for the two cities.
 With developments in the second half of the 20th century, Burley became a prosperous but socially diverse village.
 The village has a high percentage of elderly and retired people, and young families attracted by job opportunities, local schools and new housing developments.

 Burley was formerly a township and chapelry in the parish of Otley, from 1866 Burley in Wharfedale was a civil parish in its own right, on 1 April 1937 the parish was abolished and merged with Ilkley.
 In 1931 the parish had a population of 3961.

 On 1 April 2006, following a petition to the local authority and permission from the Parliament, Burley became a separate parish again under the name "Burley".

+Geography

+There was a public inquiry in July 1991 for the A65 bypass.
+Amey Construction built the 1.8-mile bypass for £5,547,467, from September 1993; it opened on 10 April 1995.